 Ordinances Restricting Panhandling and Begging in Southern California

-The state of local restrictions on panhandling and begging in Southern California counties like Los Angeles, Orange, Riverside, San Bernardino, and Ventura counties is a in a state of flux.
+The state of local restrictions on panhandling and begging in Southern California counties like Los Angeles, Orange, Riverside, San Bernardino, and Ventura counties is an in a state of flux.
 With that said, lawmakers in these areas are taking steps at the present time to put in place focused ordinances designed to place restrictions on aggressive panhandling.
-The City of Orange in the country of the same name has enacted an ordinance that prohibits a person who is panhandling from “blocking someone’s path, making physical contact, following them after the person has declined giving them anything, or otherwise doing anything that would make a reasonable person fear for his or her safety.”
+The City of Orange in the country of the same name has enacted an ordinance that prohibits a person who is panhandling from “blocking someone’s path, making physical contact, following them after the person has declined to give them anything, or otherwise doing anything that would make a reasonable person fear for his or her safety.”

 The demand for more restrictive ordinances is strong throughout the Southern California region.
 This includes consistent calls for reigning in aggressive panhandling in Los Angeles.
 The ordinance enacted in the City of Orange is likely to become the template used throughout the region when it comes to ordinances in Southern California cities.